 Many Caribbeans prefer to have fish tea with crackers.
 The hard and crunchy Jamaican excelsior water crackers are the favorites for fish soup dishes.
 The crackers absorbs the flavors of the soup and makes for a filling Jamaican food treat.
 Fish tea can be easily turned into fish bouillon by adding potatoes or other ground provisions like yellow yams.

 Jamaican Red Peas soup recipe from scratch

-Jamaican red peas soup is a for those rainy days.
-It is great for warming the spirits and often used when someone is feeling under the weather.
+In contrast to mannish water, the Jamaican red peas soup is for those rainy days.
+It is great for warming the spirits and is often used when someone is feeling under the weather.
 It is made from kidney beans and cooked with similar ingredients to red stew peas.
-The basic components of red peas, coconut milk, your choice of meat and spinners (tiny slithered boiled dumplings)
+The basic components of red peas, coconut milk, your choice of meat, and spinners (tiny slithered boiled dumplings).

 Red peas Jamaican soup ingredients :

 Red peas Jamaican soup from scratch instructions:

 Soak red peas overnight for easier cooking of red peas soup.